A lot or a little?

 Is it any good?

-This choose-your-own-adventure-style special puts the audience in the driver's seat . . . in a sense.
-Carmen pauses at various junctures in the story to wait for direction in one of two ways from the viewer, and if no selection is made before the scene times out, a default pick proceeds.
-But several of the options play out their respective scenarios briefly before redirecting the viewer back to that same moment in the story to make the opposite, which feels disappointing and a bit anticlimactic.
+This choose-your-own-adventure-style special puts the audience in the driver's seat ... in a sense.
+Carmen pauses at various junctures in the story to wait for direction from the viewer, and if no selection is made before the scene times out, a default pick proceeds.
+But several of the options play out their respective scenarios briefly before redirecting the viewer back to that same moment in the story to make the opposite choice, which feels disappointing and a bit anticlimactic.

 Talk to your kids about ...